DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-03-01-matlab-regression.md

 Through the official [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html), we have access to several built-in MATLAB functions for regression.

 First, let's load some example data.
 We are going to use an [open dataset on Kaggle on life expectancy](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).
 The original data came from the World Health Organization (WHO), who has been keeping track of the life expectancy and many other health factors of all countries.
 The final dataset consists of 20 predictor variables and 2938 rows, containing information for 193 countries between 2000 and 2015.
+[Download this dataset here](https://raw.githubusercontent.com/DIBSMethodsMeetings/dibsmethodsmeetings.github.io/master/_source/2024-03-01-matlab-regression/2024-03-01-matlab-regression-Life-Expectancy.csv).

 ```matlab